Maryam5553/server-client-tls/README.md

 ## Presentation

 This personal project is an implementation from scratch of a simplified Public Key Infrastructure (PKI) using OpenSSL library.
-It features a custom Certification Authority, able to handle Certificate Signing Requests (CSR) and X.509 certificates; and a client-server communication protocole, secured with TLS and mutual authentication.
+It features a custom Certification Authority, able to handle Certificate Signing Requests (CSR) and X.509 certificates; and a client-server communication protocol, secured with TLS and mutual authentication.

 It demonstrates an understanding of X.509 certificates generation, TLS chain of trust, PKCS#10 CSR handling, and secure socket programming.

 **Features:**

-1. A Certification Autority (CA):
+1. A Certification Authority (CA):
     - generates a 2048-bits RSA private key;
     - generates a self-signed certificate in PEM format;
     - receives and verifies CSR;